The Louvre and the Musee d’Orsay are amazing, but where do you go if you’ve been there, done that? Well, the smaller museums in Paris are even better.

 And the lower level?
 Monets as far as the eye can see.
 It’s uncrowded enough to actually see them all too!
 Peep his “Impression, soleil levant” which gave Impressionism it’s name.

 Musée de la Vie Romantique

-This free (!) museum dedicated to the French Romantics is tucked away in a beautiful courtyard in Montmartre.
+This free (!) small museum dedicated to the French Romantics is tucked away in a beautiful courtyard in Montmartre.

 Check out the George Sand collection, which includes a giant locket of her hair (I guess that used to be romantic?!) (it’s an eclectic collection) and then head for the highlight: the beautiful tearoom in the garden.

 The Jacquemart-André museum is over the top in the best way possible.
 It’s in a mind-bogglingly opulent mansion, full of textures and colors and frescoes and tapestries.
 It’s like the Marmottan-Monet on really expensive acid.